webprogramming260/startup-example/README.md

 The specification deliverable section defines what your application will do.
 The rest of the deliverable sections reference the rubric for the deliverable and tell where the functionality is in your application, or documents that you did not satisfy that part of the rubric.

-## Specification Deliverable

-For this deliverable I did the following.

-- [x] I completed the prerequisites for this deliverable (Git commit requirement)
-- [x] Proper use of Markdown
-- [x] A concise and compelling elevator pitch
-- [x] Description of key features
-- [x] Description of how you will use each technology
-- [x] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Have you ever endlessly debated with your friends about where to meet for lunch, or had your team bog down about an important decision that needs to be made?
 The Voting application makes it so a group of people can pull out their phones, clearly see the options, and pick their top three choices.
 As each user makes their choices the results are automatically tallied and displayed in realtime to all the other group members.
 Once everyone locks in their choices the group can move forward with confidence that the best option has been selected.